Aurora Receives Expanded Cultivation and Unique Research Licenses for German Facility

 Forward Looking Information

 This news release includes statements containing certain "forward-looking information" within the meaning of applicable securities law ("forward-looking statements").
 Forward-looking statements are frequently characterized by words such as "plan", "continue", "expect", "project", "intend", "believe", "anticipate", "estimate", "may", "will", "potential", "proposed" and other similar words, or statements that certain events or conditions "may" or "will" occur.
-Forward-looking statements made in this news release include statements regarding the Company's commercialization partnership with Cogent, which include, but are not limited to, those statements under the heading "Select Partnership Details", statements related to the launch of Cogent's newly-developed CBD lozenge on Aurora's Canadian medical cannabis patient platform, the Company's ability to leverage its industry-leading patient platform to support advancements in medical cannabis and to provide its patients with access to a new, innovative product, the ability for Vectura Fertin to study the efficacy and other patient responses to the product while building real-world patient data for future analysis, and increased interest in the possibilities of medical cannabis.
+Forward-looking statements made in this news release include statements regarding the receipt of cultivation and R&D licenses for the Company's German facility and associated benefits including continued domestic cultivation, approved additional products and the ability to further expand offerings in the German medical market; statements regarding the Company's competitive advantages in domestic and global expertise, future plans, and the impact of the de-scheduling of cannabis on the expansion and acceptance of medical cannabis and future modern frameworks across Europe.

 These forward-looking statements are only predictions.
 Forward looking information or statements contained in this news release have been developed based on assumptions management considers to be reasonable.
 Material factors or assumptions involved in developing forward-looking statements include, without limitation, publicly available information from governmental sources as well as from market research and industry analysis and on assumptions based on data and knowledge of this industry which the Company believes to be reasonable.
 Forward-looking statements are subject to a variety of risks, uncertainties and other factors that management believes to be relevant and reasonable in the circumstances could cause actual events, results, level of activity, performance, prospects, opportunities or achievements to differ materially from those projected in the forward-looking statements.
 These risks include, but are not limited to, the ability to retain key personnel, the ability to continue investing in infrastructure to support growth, the ability to obtain financing on acceptable terms, the continued quality of our products, customer experience and retention, the development of third party government and nongovernment consumer sales channels, management's estimates of consumer demand in Canada and in jurisdictions where the Company exports, expectations of future results and expenses, the risk of successful integration of acquired business and operations, management's estimation that SG&A will grow only in proportion of revenue growth, the ability to expand and maintain distribution capabilities, the impact of competition, the general impact of financial market conditions, the yield from cannabis growing operations, product demand, changes in prices of required commodities, competition, and the possibility for changes in laws, rules, and regulations in the industry, epidemics, pandemics or other public health crises, and other risks, uncertainties and factors set out under the heading "Risk Factors" in the Company's annual information form dated June 20, 2024 (the "AIF") and filed with Canadian securities regulators available on the Company's issuer profile on SEDAR at www.sedarplus.com and filed with and available on the SEC's website at www.sec.gov.
 The Company cautions that the list of risks, uncertainties and other factors described in the AIF is not exhaustive and other factors could also adversely affect its results.
 Readers are urged to consider the risks, uncertainties and assumptions carefully in evaluating the forward-looking statements and are cautioned not to place undue reliance on such information.
 The Company is under no obligation, and expressly disclaims any intention or obligation, to update or revise any forward-looking statements, whether as a result of new information, future events or otherwise, except as expressly required by applicable securities law.